 What about with the 40% bonus?
-To be eligible for the promotion, you have to be targeted (both my husband and I are), And you need to buy AT LEAST 30,000 miles to get the full 40% bonus, for a total of 42,000 miles (including 12,000 bonus miles).
-The purchase will set you back $825.00 including tax, averaging 1.96 cents per mile.
+To be eligible for the promotion, you have to be targeted.
+And you need to buy AT LEAST 10,000 miles to get the full 40% bonus, for a total of 42,000 miles (including 12,000 bonus miles).
+If you buy 30,000 miles, the purchase will set you back $825.00 including tax, averaging 1.96 cents per mile.
 This is still not a great purchase price, but a lot better than the normal rate!

 Purchased points or airline miles can represent great value sometimes.
 But as always, you need to crunch the numbers to ensure it makes sense.

 During the past two years, Alaska has offered bonus on purchase points about four times a year, and the maximum bonus ranged from 30% to 40%.
 So the current promotion is about as high as it’s been.
 As I always say, if you don’t have an urgent need for Alaska miles, I would recommend waiting for the next promotion.
 I generally would only buy Alaska miles or any other type of miles or points if you have a specific short-term need for them